The 2016 round of Society Research Funds is now open for applications. The average award has been about £1,000.

 Edmund Johnson Garwood Fund

 - For the encouragement of research in stratigraphy, with palaeontology, and in physical geology.
-Preference will be given to early career applicants.
+Preference will be given to mid-career applicants.

 Gloyne Outdoor Geological Research Fund